Great Flood of 1862: New Mexico

-The great snow pack laid down during the winter of 1861–62, in the southern Rocky Mountains, and other ranges, the sources of the Rio Grande, caused a great spring flood in that river that changed its course in the Mesilla Valley.
-The flood also impeded the operations of the California Column attempting to cut off the retreating Confederate Army of New Mexico.
+The spring and summer thaw of the immense snowpack during the winter of 1861–1862 in the southern Rocky Mountains and other ranges flooded the Rio Grande, and changed the river's course in the Mesilla Valley.
+Mesilla, built on the west bank of the Rio Grande, was left by the movement of the river on its east bank where it remains today.

+The flood impeded the Union Army's California Column as it pursued the retreating Confederate Army of New Mexico.
 On July 8, 1862, Lt.
 Col. Edward E. Eyre, First California Volunteer Cavalry wrote:

-Instead of crossing at Messilla, the high waters and course change forced Eyers detachment to cross the Rio Grande, up river at the old San Diego Crossing below Fort Thorn, after waiting another week for the water to go down, which allowed the rearguard of the Confederate Army to escape into Texas.
-Messilla, built on the west bank of the Rio Grande after the Mexican–American War, was left by the movement of the river on its east bank where it remains today.
+Instead of crossing at Mesilla, the high waters and shift of the river forced Eyre's detachment to cross the Rio Grande upriver at San Diego Crossing below Fort Thorn, after a week awaiting the water to go down, which enabled the Confederates' escape into Texas.

 Sonora, Mexico

 Until the Great Flood of 1862, what became Port Isabel Slough, in Sonora, Mexico, was a shallow tidewater slough, but the extreme flood waters of that year cut its channel much deeper, so that at low tide it still was three fathoms deep.
 The mouth of this slough was only 5 mi from the mouth of the river and sheltered from the extremes of the tidal bore of the Colorado River and deep enough to prevent stranding on shoals or mud flats at low tide.
 This made it an ideal anchorage for maritime craft to load and unload their cargo and passengers from the steamboats that took them up and down river without the danger from the tides that they were having to risk in the estuary at Robinson's Landing.

 In the month of March 1865, the schooner Isabel, from San Francisco, commanded by W. H. Pierson, found and entered this slough and discharged her cargo there for the first time.
 Subsequently, the steamers, sailing ships and later ocean-going steamships loaded and off-loaded their cargoes there, and the steamboat company established Port Isabel 2.5 mi above the mouth of the slough.
 The port lasted until 1878.
 After the Southern Pacific Railroad reached Yuma, it was abandoned the following year, the shipyard there being removed to Yuma.